TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-login-failed-without-ssl.md

 # Can't connect PostgreSQL database server because of SSL connection errors

 <!--issueDescription-->
-Our internal service telemetry detected an usually high number (<!--$count-->count<!--$vmname-->) of SSL connection errors for your Azure Database for PostgreSQL database server.
-An unusually high number of SSL connection errors can have a negative performance on your database server.
-What this normally indications is that the database server is configured to require an SSL connection, but connection attempts to the server did not specify SSL resulting in a connection error and no connection.
+Thanks for contacting Microsoft support about your connection issues with Azure Database for PostgreSQL.
+During our investigation with you we determined that the database server was configured to require an SSL connection, but connection attempts to the server did not specify SSL resulting in a connection error and no connection.
 <!--/issueDescription-->

 ## **Recommended steps**